webdevsuperfast/ra-widgets-animate/readme.txt

 == Description ==

-Widgets Animate is a WordPress plugin that adds additional widget fields into existing widget forms using [Ultimate Scroll Animation Library](https://usal.dev) script to render animation.
+RA Widgets Animate is a WordPress plugin that adds additional widget fields into existing widget forms using [Ultimate Scroll Animation Library](https://usal.dev) script to render animation.
 If you're using SiteOrigin Panels, the plugin also adds 'Animation' tab to Widget Styles.
+Support for Gutenberg Block Editor is added in V2.

 <h3>Features</h3>